 Back home, store your radicchio in the crisper drawer.
 Individual heads will keep well for several weeks.

-The California green ripe olives are a key player in this salad.
-Not only do they look oh-so-lovely against the purple of the radicchio, but they add a sweet, buttery flavor that makes a nice counterpoint to the leaves themselves.
+The green olives are a key player in this salad.
+Not only do they look oh-so-lovely against the purple of the radicchio, but they add a sweet, buttery flavor that makes a counterpoint to the lightly bitter leaves.
 Plus, they come already pitted, which makes prepping them for this salad a breeze.

 When it comes time to grate your Parmesan cheese, use a Microplane grater or the finest holes on your cheese grater.
 This creates thin, airy strands of cheese that melt into the salad and help flavor every bite.